arredondojullianjoseph/point-kinetics-solver/README.md

 ## Expected Output

-Running the solver with the default parameters will output the final normalized neutron population at $t = 10$ seconds:
+Running the solver with the default parameters will output the final normalized neutron population at t = 10 s:
 ```text
 Final relative power: 3.0305
 ```